exo-addons/brand-advocacy/README.md

 + To display frontend, you can add the portlet named "Juzu Brand Advocacy Frontend Portlet" wherever you want.

-** Brand Advocacy Add-on currently has some main functions ** 1/ Frontend: allows user to participate a mission
+** Brand Advocacy Add-on currently has some main functions **

+1. Frontend: allows user to participate a mission.
-2/ Backend: allows manager to manage a/ list of managers:
+2. Backend: allows manager to manage.

+a/ list of managers:
 - add or remove a manager.
 - his role.